SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 This allows us to support multiple developers working on a single large feature while keeping that feature isolated from main until we're ready to release it.
 The parent branch is the branch representing the overall feature.
 Each developer can create child branches for individual components of the larger feature.
 Their child branch still gets CI builds like all feature branches.
 When they are ready to merge from their child branch to the parent branch, they create a Pull Request which gets code reviewed by other developers working on the parent feature branch and finally merged to the parent branch.

+CumulusCI facilitates parent-to-child auto-merges via the `github_parent_to_children` task, which is included by deault in the `ci_feature` flow.
+If a parent feature branch passes the build, it is automatically merged into all child branches.

 Prerelease Branches
 ===================
 Some teams deliver large releases several times a year.
 To be able to clearly track what work is associated with a specific release, we further extended our work with Parent/Child feature branches to apply to Prerelease branches as well.